alanng10/StandInfoTech/Docue/a.md

 Tidus is pre install on Android.

+Tidus Program module list is preset alpha module on Android.

 Tidus module list is pre install on Android.

 Tool module list is option install on Android.